-What will happen to students who have work-study jobs and depend on the income.
+What will happen to students who have work expectations in their financial aid package and depend on the income?

-Do students have to pay full tuition for spring term?
+Do students have to pay full tuition for summer term?
 What about room and board?

 Dartmouth's teaching is a point of pride and distinction.
-For spring term, our commitment to excellent instruction will be no different, even with the delivery being different.
-Our faculty have quickly and enthusiastically embraced the challenge of planning for virtual instruction for the spring term.
-We will charge regular tuition for spring term, as are our peers, and we will strengthen financial aid to meet the increased need we know many students and their families are feeling as a result of the disruption from the pandemic.
-We will not charge room and board for spring term.
+For summer term, our commitment to excellent instruction will be no different, even with the delivery being different.
+Our faculty have quickly and enthusiastically embraced the challenge of planning for virtual instruction for the summer term.
+We will charge regular tuition for summer term, as are our peers, and we will strengthen financial aid to meet the increased need we know many students and their families are feeling as a result of the disruption from the pandemic.
+We will not charge room and board for summer term.